The Trust's Diversity and Inclusion Statement

 We are also working to ensure that all individuals’ human rights are protected and that vulnerable and disadvantaged people are safe from abuse and that they can access care and support tailored to their needs.
 As citizens, employees, parents, carers and service users, we are all stakeholders in the NHS.
 We each have a duty to make sure that healthcare outcomes are of the highest standard.

-The Trust is committed to working positively to develop a culture of diversity and inclusion, across our Trust through our partnerships and within our communities.
+The trust is committed to working positively to develop a culture of diversity and inclusion, across our trust through our partnerships and within our communities.
 This will include eliminating discrimination, harassment and victimisation; promoting diversity and inclusion, and nurturing better relationships between people of different characteristics.
 We further commit to going beyond the basic requirements of the Equality Act to develop policies and practices that actively challenge and address inequality and inequity at every level.

 Each year, we will publish how our activities as a service provider and employer affect people with different protected characteristics, and we will review, set and publish our equality objectives at least every four years.